TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 - 50% smaller footprint after startup
 - 33% smaller footprint during load

-However, the official Minecraft launcher and most other launchers use HotSpot.
+However, some mods won't allow for the use of OpenJ9.
+For this reason, I will be including arguments for both HotSpot and OpenJ9.
 If you want to use OpenJ9 JVM, then follow these instructions:
 1. Click [here](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
 2. Choose your operating system and architechture.
 3. Chose Java 17 for Minecraft versions 1.17+ and Java 8 for 1.16 and below.